Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 3. From the list view, click on the asset to edit.
 4. Click **Edit Asset**. *The Edit Asset wizard is displayed*.
 All edits will be based on the latest draft version or release version of the asset.
 5. You can edit the Asset Name, Description, Image, Release Management settings, Access Requests, Access Rights, Categories, Tags and Attributes without releasing a new asset version.
-6. You can edit the API Services linked to this asset in the Group Resources step and release a new asset version to make it available for consumption by a product.
+6. You can edit the API services linked to this asset in the Group Resources step and release a new asset version to make it available for consumption by a product.
 7. Click **Preview Asset** to view your asset changes prior to taking effect.
 If you made edits that do not require a new asset release, click **Save Draft & Exit** to update changes to the asset in a new draft.
 If you have made edits that require a new asset release in the Group Resources step, click **Save** to update changes to the asset.
 The **Save** action will either update the latest draft if Auto-release is disabled or create a new release if Auto-release is enabled.
 Alternatively, if you made edits that require a new asset release in the Group Resources step with Auto-release disabled, you can click **Save & Activate** to update changes in an asset version release.